remyCases/SpeedshardCore/README.md

 ## Description

 This mod encapsulates the core functionalities of the original Speedshard:

-- XP/level is reduced, so you will level up faster
+- Configurable XP/level
-- Reputation gain is increased and now log is accurate
+- Configurable Reputation gain
-- SP+1 and AP+1 when create a new character
+- Extra AP/SP when creating a new character
-- An extra AP and SP every xth level
+- An extra AP/SP every xth level
 - 4X speed included when pressing F4
-- Charges of water container increased
+- Configurable Charges of water container
 - Campbed can last more days untouched without being destroyed and are not destroyed by use
-- Hostile and Neutral spawn rate scaled with level
 - QuickSave on F5
 - Austerity gives extra turns of vigor

-Other functionalities can be found in [Speedshard_Sprint](https://github.com/remyCases/SpeedshardSprint), [Speedshard_Skinning](https://github.com/remyCases/SpeedshardSkinning), [Speedshard_MoneyDungeon](https://github.com/remyCases/SpeedshardMoneyDungeon) and [Speedshard_Stances](https://github.com/remyCases/SpeedshardStances).
+Other functionalities can be found in [Speedshard_Sprint](https://github.com/remyCases/SpeedshardSprint), [Speedshard_MoneyDungeon](https://github.com/remyCases/SpeedshardMoneyDungeon) and [Speedshard_Stances](https://github.com/remyCases/SpeedshardStances).

 ## Installation